Bold, Caring Leadership Honored at CEO of the Year Awards

 “We meet with dozens and dozens of business leaders throughout the year, and one thing we’ve noticed is that great CEOs are quick to give any credit for their success to their team,” said Donnie Welch, publisher of Utah Business.
 “Teams are important.
 Teams are essential for turning a vision into reality.
 But all great CEOs understand one thing: the buck stops on their desk.

 “The chief executive has ultimate responsibility for the successes and failures of the organization he or she leads, and that can be a lonely burden to bear, no matter how great, capable and committed your team is,” Welch added.
 “When it comes down to it, the toughest, most painful decisions rest with the CEO, who understands that employees—and their families—depend upon the growth and success of the company.”

-Among the CEOs honored was Joel Clark, CEO of Kodiak Cakes, who shepherded the company through 16 hard years to the brand’s first million, and now into the thriving present of well-earned success.
+Among the CEO of the Year honorees was Joel Clark, CEO of Kodiak Cakes, who shepherded the company through 16 hard years to the brand’s first million, and now into the thriving present of well-earned success.

 “The fact that Kodiak Cakes is even still around is a modern-day miracle,” Clark said. “[This award] really is a tribute to the people I work with.
 I think we all feel the same way—it’s the people that we work with. … I remember being fearful about growth and being fearful of having a lot of people work with me.
 Actually, that’s turned out for me.
 That’s become my favorite part of the job.”

 That has also been the case with Nathan Rafferty, president and CEO of Ski Utah, who started working at Ski Utah in 1994 as an unpaid intern after finding out that he could make a career out of his all-consuming hobby.